20 Essential Tips for a Healthy Pregnancy

 What Can I Do During Pregnancy for a Healthy Baby?

 Being pregnant is exciting and also includes a lot of changes in you and your lifestyle.
-Although staying healthy while pregnant is important to you, your thoughts are always around what you must do to ensure that your baby is healthy.
-Following are some pointers that can help you deliver a healthy baby:
+Although staying healthy while pregnant is important to you, your thoughts are always on what you must do to ensure that your baby is healthy.
+The following are some pointers that can help you deliver a healthy baby:

-• Maintain a healthy and nutritious diet because food provides you energy and what you eat is also one of the building blocks of your baby’s body.
+- Maintain a healthy and nutritious diet because food provides you with energy, and what you eat is also one of the building blocks of your baby’s body.
 Eat more fresh vegetables, fruits, fish, grains, eggs and dairy products.

 1. Organising Early Prenatal Care

-There are various pregnancy tests and scans, which are used for screening certain conditions and determine the health of the foetus and catch irregularities, well in advance.
+There are various pregnancy tests and scans, which are used for screening certain conditions and determining the health of the foetus and catching irregularities, well in advance.

 2. Eat Wholesome and Nutritious Food

 Your body requires energy.
 Eating healthy and nutritious food is vital for the baby and to ensure optimal mother care during pregnancy.
-Eating whole grains, fresh vegetables and fruits, eggs, organic meats and dairy products ensure that you are getting the adequate nutrients.
+You don’t need to go on a special diet.
+Eating wholesome and mindfully can get you the right amount of nutrition you and your baby need (3).
+Eating whole grains, fresh vegetables and fruits, eggs, organic meats and dairy products ensures that you are getting adequate nutrients.
 These foods contain minerals, vitamins, essential fatty acids, amino acids and other nutrients.
 Although you need food to keep you moving, you also need to watch what you eat.
-Avoid junk food.
+Avoid junk food and choose foods containing healthy fats instead of saturated fat (4).

 3. Drink Plenty of Water